 By our estimates, about 14% of factories in Russia are already at high stage of readiness for digital transformation: more than 50% of their machine pool are NC machines.
 Additionally, according to results of our survey, approximately 20% of enterprises are actively increasing machine pool – equipment amount gain in these companies for the last three years has exceeded 20%; almost 80% of respondent enterprises are going to purchase machines in the nearest three years.

 More advanced industry sectors include aircraft industry, automotive industry, and machine-tool building.
 Share of NC machines in aircraft engineering amounted to 30%, and within the last three years almost 40% of additionally purchased machines were indeed with CNC.
-In automobile factories, about 60% of new equipment contain already CNC modules, gross share of automated equipment did not exceed 7% here.
-In machine-tool building, 41% of new equipment is automated, current percent is just above 10%.
+In automobile factories, about 60% of new equipment contains already CNC modules, the gross share of automated equipment did not exceed 7% here.
+In machine-tool building, 41% of new equipment is automated, the current percent is just above 10%.

-As for comparison with other countries, I would divide this question into two parts.
+As for the comparison with other countries, I would divide this question into two parts.
 The first is workforce productivity.
-Notwithstanding positive first outcomes of implementation of “Workforce productivity and employment support” national project which aims to accelerate the pace of increase in productivity in medium and large enterprises of key non-raw-material industry sectors by 5% minimum per year to 2024, workforce productivity in Russia (GDP per hour of hours worked) is approximately half as high as similar indicator for another countries’ companies.
+Notwithstanding positive first outcomes of the implementation of “Workforce productivity and employment support” national project which aims to accelerate the pace of increase in productivity in medium and large enterprises of key non-raw-material industry sectors by 5% minimum per year to 2024, workforce productivity in Russia (GDP per hour of hours worked) is approximately half as high as a similar indicator for another countries’ companies.
 Figuratively speaking, in the same term, in Russia one house is constructed, and in America and EU – three houses are.

 Second, there is the level of digitalization.
-Global technical market does not differ greatly from Russian market.
+The global technical market does not differ greatly from the Russian market.
 We work in various countries and see the same situation.
 Everywhere people try to implement in production process technologies of Industry Internet and artificial intelligence.
-Everywhere pilot projects run, but this is far form saying that some countries are much ahead.
+Everywhere pilot projects run, but this is far from saying that some countries are much ahead.
 In other words, we have a chance to build new economy and be among the first to get results, as Russian industry is known for not only being large but also for the fact that people working in the country are well educated, not afraid of taking risks and can manage changes.

 – How does the rise of digital platforms benefit the military sector?

 – In some production facilities where, for instance, engines (not necessarily for military-oriented purposes) are manufactured exclusive quality standards are applied.
 For military products, these standards are even higher, including those for parts traceability.
-This is one of the current tasks for us now – to trace a path from raw metal to finished part.
+This is one of the current tasks for us now – to trace a path from raw metal to the finished part.
 This is called a “product digital certificate.”

 In civil industry, it is not of great importance, for instance, who made a part for a vacuum cleaner; this part can be replaced and everything will work fine.
-And in the defense industry it is very important.
-If a missile has not taken off, this is not equal to broken vacuum cleaner.
+And in the defense industry, it is very important.
+If a missile has not taken off, this is not equal to a broken vacuum cleaner.
 It is important to know everything, including which enterprise has delivered metal.
 A part blank has passed through 20 machines and 30 hands but, in the end, something happened to it, and it can’t be determined who is to blame.
-May be, it was the company that supplied raw metal.
+Maybe, it was the company that supplied raw metal.

 As for the rest, digital technologies benefits are similar for civil and military enterprises.
-I can give specific example.
+I can give a specific example.
 In 2018, we connected 45 CNC machines at a subsidiary of Magnitogorsk Iron and Steel Works (MMK) to our monitoring system for industrial equipment and personnel.
 The system monitored basic modes of the machines: “production,” “idle,” “no data” and others.

 The system showed that the machines stayed in their off mode for 33% of their working time.
 Causeless downtime was 22%.
-There was a huge reserve for optimization, and the decisions taken based on the results of that survey of the situation made it possible to almost double equipment workload.
+There was a huge reserve for optimization, and the decisions taken based on the results of that survey of the situation made it possible to almost double the equipment workload.
 Monitoring power consumption revealed more reserves in the use of equipment, as a result of which the technological cycle of part processing was shortened.
 Thanks to the transparency of production processes, it became possible to improve operators’ labor discipline.